 The main reason most restaurants are not able to manage their finances and suffer losses is that they are not able to keep their restaurant costs in check.
 Restaurant Cost Control is essential as it allows you to identify the area of your expenses and take corrective and preventive measure to keep a healthy ratio between your expenses and finances.
 Read a detailed resource on Food and Beverage Cost Control in restaurants here.

-In this article, we will discuss how you can track, manage, and control restaurant costs.
+In this article, we will discuss how you can track, manage, and control costs in restaurants.

 Follow these seven simple yet highly effective tips to reduce your restaurant costs.

-1.Tracking and Managing Inventory to Control Food Costs
+1.Tracking and Managing Inventory to Ensure Food Cost Control

 2. Purchasing Raw Materials on Credit to Reduce Costs